Colon-WQ/Portfolio/README.md

 3. As a job seeker I want to better impress my employers and stand out from the other applicants.

+4. As a student with interest in web development, I want to learn some basic web development and showcase to others the substantial results of my learning.

 ## Scope of project

 The Resumate web application provides an interface for users to login via Github and grant us permissions to make changes to their Github repositories.
 We